 Key limitation: The 50-post cap is a lifetime total, not a monthly reset.
 This means the free plan is effectively a trial — once you’ve published 50 posts across all connected accounts, you’re locked out of scheduling until you upgrade.
 For a creator posting 3x/week on 2 platforms, that’s roughly 8 weeks of use.

-How it compares: PostPlanify doesn’t offer a free plan, but its Starter plan ($29/mo) gives you 5 social accounts with 200 posts/month — a monthly reset, not a lifetime cap.
-If you’re evaluating free plans, Planable’s 50-post limit is one of the most restrictive in the category.
+How it compares: PostPlanify doesn't offer a free plan, but its Growth plan ($99/mo or $79/mo billed yearly) gives you 15 social accounts with unlimited posts — no per-channel caps and no lifetime limits.
+A 7-day free trial plus a 14-day money-back guarantee covers evaluation.
+If you're evaluating free plans, Planable's 50-post limit is one of the most restrictive in the category.

 Best for: beginners testing the platform or teams evaluating Planable’s approval workflows before committing to a paid workspace.